canonical/open-documentation-academy/snapcraft/reference/debapt-snap-comparison.md

-# APT/deb - snap Comparison
+# APT/deb - snap Packaging Comparison

 This comparison table provides an overview of the key differences between the *APT/deb* and *snap* package management approaches.
-It covers a wide range of features, including package format, installation, dependencies, security, updates, rollback, data storage, and the overall experience for both package builders and maintainers, and end-users.
+It covers a wide range of features and experinces for both package builders and maintainers, and end-users.

 | **Feature** | **APT/deb Package Management** | **snap Package Management** |
 |---|---|---|